Manawatū Gorge: Geography

-The Manawatu Gorge is significant because, unlike most gorges, the Manawatu River is a water gap, that is it runs directly through the surrounding ranges from one side to the other.
+The Manawatu Gorge is significant because, unlike most gorges, the Manawatū River is a water gap, that is it runs directly through the surrounding ranges from one side to the other.
 This was caused by the ranges moving upwards at the same time as the gorge was eroded by the river, instead of the more usual erosion of an already existing range.

-The Manawatu River is the only river in New Zealand that starts its journey in the Tararua District on one side of the main divide, and finishes it on the other side near Foxton in the Tasman Sea.
+The Manawatū River is the only river in New Zealand that starts its journey in the Tararua District on one side of the main divide, and finishes it on the other side near Foxton in the Tasman Sea.

 Transport

+From 1872 until 2017, State Highway 3 went through the Manawatu Gorge on the south side of the river.
+In June 2025, it was replaced by Te Ahu a Turanga, a new highway across the hills to the north of the gorge.